-The tendency to accept as true types of information such as character assessments or horoscopes, even when the information is so vague as to be worthless.
+The tendency to accept certain information as true, such as character assessments or horoscopes, even when the information is so vague as to be worthless.

 - Much of the seeming ‘accuracy ‘of such checklists could stem from ‘P.T.
 Barnum effects ‘.